dannypsnl/still-compiling/binding-as-sets-of-scopes/README.md

     x))
 ```

-The semantic get changed only if `m-id` equals to `x`, this is not expected behavior.
+The semantic get changed when `m-id` equals to `x`, and that change is not expected!
 We first look why the matched binding is wrong:

 ```scheme
 (lambda (x{lam1})